Rbara00/Rob-Bara-College-Coding-Portfolio/README.md

 -Python Code for My Senior Design Project can be found here:https://github.com/Rbara00/ThermalLaserSD

- Final Senior Design paper and presentation will be uplaoded upon completion of Senior Design II in Fall2022
+ Final Senior Design paper and presentation will be uploaded upon completion of Senior Design II in Fall2022

  Additionally, if you would like a sound portfolio utilizing ProTools or Cubase, please contact me at robert.bara@temple.edu for further discussion